-CAM Superline, Inc. offers a two year complete warranty on CAM Superline Trailers and a complete one year warranty on CAM Advantage Series trailers.
+CAM Superline offers a three year comprehensive warranty on CAM Superline Trailers.
 This warranty covers all defects in material and workmanship under normal wear and rated load capacity.

 The warranty is effective beginning with the date of purchase and is applicable to only the original owner of the trailer.